atlas-bear/mara/docs/deduplication/implementation.md

                    bothMissingVesselInfo ?
 0.7 : vesselNameScore;
 ```

-The system also tracks and follows merge chains to maintain data integrity:
+The system tracks and follows merge chains to maintain data integrity:

 ```javascript
 // Helper function to find the ultimate primary record in a merge chain